imteekay/frontend-challenges/README.md

 ### Part 2: Implementing business logic

-In the supplied design [] you see there are two pieces of business logic to implement.
+In the supplied designs you see there are two pieces of business logic to implement.
 The first is filtering of rooms based on their properties.
 You can implement this filtering completely on the client side.

 The other logic you're required to build is the "room basket" concept.
 Please keep the following requirements in mind: